-This post contains affiliate links and I may be compensated if you make a purchase after clicking on my links. read full disclosure here.
+this post contains affiliate links and I will be compensated if you purchase after clicking on my links. find out more here

-When my first child was born, I knew just what I was going to do.
-I had read ALL the books about how to sleep train a baby and knew what was right for us. (and I wasn’t one of those moms who didn’t follow through, I’m good and stubborn) About 8 weeks after he was born, I found myself at the pediatricians office, exhausted, discouraged, and desperate.
+I had a plan for sleep training my first born.
+I read ALL the books!
+And I was confident.
+Then, 2 months after he was born, I was shocked when I found myself at our pediatrician’s office, exhausted, discouraged, and desperate.
 My plan hadn’t worked.
 You see, my baby didn’t fuss for 10-15 minutes, then drift off to sleep like I was sure he would!

-At that 8 week check-up, my pediatrician said, “You have to do whatever you have to do to get some sleep!”
-That really struck me.
-He couldn’t come out and say, put him on his belly, or let him cry, or it’s OK to co-sleep, because of liability and the pressures and expectations of his title.
-BUT, he knew a desperate Momma when he saw one and was kind enough to look me in the eye and get the point across.
-Sleep is important and my baby and I both needed to be getting it!
-I needed to figure out how to sleep train a baby!
+He couldn’t come out and say, put him on his belly, let him cry, or co-sleep, because of liability.
+BUT… he knew a desperate Mommy when he saw one.
+He was kind enough to look me in the eye and get the point across.
+Sleep is critical and my baby and I both needed to be getting it!
+I needed to get past my selfish fears over how to sleep train a baby!

 - defiant behavior